 Note: If you’ve had numerous miscarriages or repeated IVF failures you are also a good candidate.
 Some intended parents simply use PGD or PGS to increase the chances of conceiving.

 What To Expect During PGD and PGS Procedures

 Over the past 20 years, vast improvements have been made in embryo biopsy techniques and genetics technologies, increasing your chances of conceiving.
 Here's what you or your partner can expect for one or both of these procedures:

 - During IVF, your or your donor’s eggs are either harvested and fertilized with sperm in the laboratory.

 - PGD or PGS takes place after the second stage of IVF.
 The fertilized embryo is cultured for five to six days until it reaches the blastocyst stage (made up of hundred cells).

 - Your embryologist removes a small number of cells to test from the pre-placenta area using a laser and a microscopic glass needle.

 - Once testing is complete, the healthy embryo of your desired sex can be transferred into your or your chosen surrogate’s uterus.

-The cost of PGD and PGS are included in our unlimited plan with IVF and also available on its own.
+The cost of PGD and PGS are included in our unlimited plan with IVF and are also available on their own.
 Learn more about the associated costs with preimplantation genetic screening and diagnosis by visiting our page on treatment costs.

 Disclaimer: The price associated with the unlimited plan is subject to change without notice.